oussemajelassi/ROS_STM32/README.md

 ## compatibility wela nra ech esmha :
 He is using STM32F446E mcu I am now seeking if there is some hardware dependency or we can use another board.(will be updated soon)
-**Quick update** : The project was not working on my f410 I thought about some hardaware depedency, I am now tryin on the F411RE (you will be updated very soon about the outcome)
+**Quick update** : ~The project was not working on my f410 I thought about some hardaware depedency, I am now tryin on the F411RE (you will be updated very soon about the outcome)~ **the project works fine on my f410**

 ### checking the **STM32Hardware.h**
-I found that there is a hardawre dependecy but for F4 / F7 / F3 families so i should be fine with my stm32f410 ..(to be verfied)
+I found that there is a hardawre dependecy but for F4 / F7 / F3 families so i should be fine with my stm32f410 ..(to be verfied) ==> checked !!

 ## Working on the project :
 Please consider targetting the project to CPP